Robot skin

 A tactile sensing surface that helps a robot detect contact, pressure, shear, slip, or interaction events across hands, grippers, arms, or curved body surfaces.

-Practical definitions for robotics teams evaluating tactile AI, e-skin, multimodal sensors, ROS 2 tactile pipelines, and integration readiness.
+Practical definitions for readers evaluating tactile AI, e-skin, multimodal sensors, ROS 2 tactile pipelines, and robot skin category language.

 A tactile sensing surface that helps a robot detect contact, pressure, shear, slip, or interaction events across hands, grippers, arms, or curved body surfaces.